tldr-pages/tldr/pages/linux/distrobox.md

 # distrobox

 > Use any Linux distribution inside your terminal by running it as a container.
-Install & use packages inside it while tightly integrating with host OS, sharing storage, HOME directory with GUI & audio capabilities.
+Install & use packages inside it while tightly integrating with the host OS, sharing storage, and `home` directory with GUI & audio capabilities.
 > You can install any software inside it.
 Eg: installing a `.deb` package inside an ubuntu container running on an Arch Linux host system.
-Packages inside container can access host's files.
+Packages inside the container can access the host's files.
 > More information: <https://github.com/89luca89/distrobox>.

 - Show tldr page for distrobox-create (creating containers):